 In lower frequency bands mobile applications are dominant so spectrum availability is limited for BWA/FWA.
 The 3400 – 3600MHz and 3600 – 3800 MHz ranges are the most popular for BWA and underpinned by harmonisation measures in ECC/DEC(07)02 and EC Decision 2008/411/EC.

-However, following the identification of the frequency range 3400-3600 MHz for IMT systems at WRC-07, the mobile usage in this frequency range is likely to grow in coming years: the ECC is in the process of finalising a new ECC Decision harmonising the band arrangements for MFCN usage (including IMT) in these bands.
-This may supersede the BWA framework in the coming years.
+However, following the identification of the frequency range 3400-3600 MHz for IMT systems at WRC-07, the mobile usage in this frequency range is likely to grow in coming years: the ECC has produced a new ECC Decision (ECC/DEC/(11)06) harmonising the band arrangements for MFCN usage (including IMT) in these bands.
+This complements the BWA framework with specific harmonised frequency channel arrangements.
+It should be noted that ECC/DEC/(11)06 provides, in 3400-3600 MHz, arrangements for both FDD and TDD systems, while, in 3600-3800 MHz, only TDD arrangements are considered; this should be taken into account also when simple FWA networks (including, when appropriate, backhauling infrastructure) are considered.

 In the lightly licensed 5.8 GHz frequency band FWA (fixed and nomadic) operation continues to be possible on a national basis under the framework set by ECC Recommendation ECC/REC(06)04 and ETSI Harmonised Standard EN302 502.
 Coexistence considerations result in a low EIRP constraints and a need to implement a demanding Dynamic Frequency Selection (DFS) feature for the protection of primary Radiodetermination service.